doubleedesign/testing-notebook/docs/tooling/brainmonkey-vs-wpmock.md

 ## Some simple scenarios

-_So far_, I have not found much difference between these two libraries in practice, other than syntax.
+For basic stubbing, I have not found much difference between these two libraries in practice, other than syntax.
 If you find the same, which you find easier to read and write might be the deciding factor.

 Shown below are some examples of how to do some simple, common mocking/stubbing tasks with each library.